Troy CLE

 Troy Tompkins, known as Troy CLE, is an American fiction writer from East Orange, New Jersey.
 He is the author of The Marvelous Effect, the first book in The Marvelous World Saga.
-The book follows young African-American protagonist Louis Proof.
+The book follows young African-American Louis Proof.
 The book was released by Simon & Schuster and Random House on May 22, 2007.
 In which he received a six figure book deal.
 Troy is a graduate of Seton Hall Preparatory School and New York University (NYU).